jgrewe/relacsed_nix/docs/file_exploration.md

    'Input': {'gain': ([50.0], ''), 'offset': ([6.0], 'uA/cm^2')}}}}
 ```

-The metadata are stored in a dictionary and the values associated with a key are (unless again a dictionary) tuples containing the list of value(s) and the respective unit (which may be empty).
+The metadata are returned as a dictionary and the values associated with a key are (unless again a dictionary) tuples containing the list of value(s) and the respective unit (which may be empty).